IROS 2020 Call for Tutorials

 When an invited speaker or organizer is on more than one tutorial/workshop proposal, this must be noted, including identifying which proposal he/she identifies as the most relevant to them.
 If good proposals on closely related topics are received, acceptance may be conditional based on merging similar proposals into one workshop/tutorial.

 Proposals must be submitted via PaperPlaza when the site opens.
-Tutorial proposals must contain the following information :
+Tutorial proposals must contain the following information (see Microsoft Word Proposal Template) :

 ● Sponsor/support (if applicable) and describe nature of sponsorship (i.e., what will be provided by the sponsor?)